Everyone has a financial toolbox, some just have more tools in theirs.

 If you want flexibility, you are most likely going to be interested in putting your money in CDs that mature in shorter time frames.

-Here are a couple of pre-set CD ladders to consider:
+Here are a couple of pre-set terms to consider:

 Ultra Short-Term CD Ladder